Trel725/chavrprog/README.md

 ----------------
 chavrprog.exe is pre-compiled binary for cygwin64.
 To use it you should have cygwin installed with libusb-1.0 and libusb-win32 driver for ch341a installed through Zadig (http://zadig.akeo.ie/).

+chavrprogTiny85.zip is a zip file containing prebuilt binary with necessary libraries, i.e. no cygwin is needed.
+This is modified version, provided by Hilmar Strauch, tested on AtTiny85, but supposed to work with other Tiny as well.
+According to the reports, in this version

+`chavrprogTiny85.exe -dtiny85 -a file.hex`
+does not work, please use
+`chavrprogTiny85.exe -dtiny85 -e`
+followed by
+`chavrprogTiny85.exe -dtiny85 -w file.hex`

 License